CSV Batch Parsing Workflows

 }

-1. Partial File Drops & Retry Safety: Always wrap ingestion in a transactional staging layer.
-If a file drops mid-transfer, validate file size against vendor manifests before parsing.
-Use atomic file moves (shutil.move) to prevent half-processed states.
+1. Partial file drops & retry safety.
+Wrap ingestion in a transactional staging layer.
+If a file drops mid-transfer, validate its size against the vendor manifest before parsing, and use atomic file moves (shutil.move) to prevent half-processed states.

-2. Fare Capping State Management: Tap ordering is non-negotiable for daily/weekly fare capping.
-Ensure your chunking strategy preserves original file sequence, and never parallelize out-of-order.
-Use a monotonic sequence ID or Kafka partition key tied to card_uid to guarantee deterministic processing.
+2. Fare-capping state management.
+Tap ordering is non-negotiable for daily/weekly capping.
+Ensure the chunking strategy preserves original file sequence, never parallelize out of order, and key any Kafka partitioning on card_uid to guarantee deterministic processing.

-4. Audit Compliance: Store the final SHA-256 checksum alongside the settlement batch ID.
-Revenue auditors require cryptographic proof that parsed data matches the original vendor export.
-Implement a checksum_registry table in your data warehouse to track batch lineage across retries.
+4. Audit compliance.
+Store the final SHA-256 checksum alongside the settlement batch ID.
+Revenue auditors require cryptographic proof that parsed data matches the original vendor export; maintain a checksum_registry table to track batch lineage across retries.

 By enforcing strict schema gates, streaming memory-efficient chunks, and anchoring reconciliation to cryptographic hashes, transit agencies can eliminate silent revenue leakage and guarantee financial accuracy across millions of daily tap events.